cltl/GRaSP/examples/history/README.md

 Translation: 'This legend, because that is what it was in the end, would persist for a long time even after Fruin's writings on this topic had appeared.'

 %5) Prud'Homme van Reine: 'De preciese rol van Willem III zal wel altijd in nevelen gehuld blijven.
 Omdat we weten dat hij erover is ingelicht, kan hij niet van zijn aandeel worden vrijgepleit.
-Het maakt niet uit of hij al dan niet met beoaalde delen van het plan heeft ingestemd.
+Het maakt niet uit of hij al dan niet met bepaalde delen van het plan heeft ingestemd.
 Hij was op de hoogte en heeft niet ingegrepen om de moord te voorkomen.'

 Translation: 'The precise role of William III will always remain shrouded in mystery.
 Because we know that he had been informed about it, he can not be exonerated from his share.
 It does not matter whether or not he agreed with certain parts of the plan.
 He was aware of it and did not intervene to prevent the murder.'